Eve Muirhead: Senior career 2009–2014: World and European champion

-Muirhead was selected as skip for the Great Britain Women's curling team at the 2010 Winter Olympics in Vancouver, Canada.
-After winning only three of nine round robin matches with cliffhanger losses to the United States, Denmark and Canada, the team failed to qualify for the semi-finals.
-She also broke her broom on the ice, a major curling faux pas.
+Muirhead was selected as skip for the Great Britain women's curling team at the 2010 Winter Olympics in Vancouver.
+At the age of 19, she was the youngest skip in Olympic curling history.
+After winning only three out of nine round-robin matches, a 5–6 loss to Canada ended their competition, and the team failed to qualify for the semi-finals.
+Following the conclusion of an earlier group match versus Denmark, in which she missed a potential match winning shot with her final stone, Muirhead broke her broom on the ice in frustration.